 EU court upholds antitrust settlement in Gazprom case

-"The General Court finds that the contested decision is not vitiated by any of the procedural or substantive errors raised by the applicant," the General Court said.
+"The General Court finds that the contested decision is not vitiated by any of the procedural or substantive errors raised by the applicant," the court said.

 Judges dismissed, however, the Commission's decision to rebuff a PGNiG complaint against Gazprom, saying the Commission failed to respect the company's procedural rights.

+The rulings come at a sensitive time as Russia has massed some 100,000 troops on Ukraine's borders and the EU, despite being heavily dependent on Russian gas deliveries, is threatening Moscow with harsh sanctions should it attack Kyiv.

+The Nord Stream 2 gas pipeline could be halted should Moscow invade Ukraine, EU Commission chief Ursula von der Leyen signalled last week, referring to the not-yet operative pipeline meant to transport gas from Russia to Germany.

-The rulings can be appealed to the EU Court of Justice, Europe's highest court.
+The rulings can be appealed to at the European Court of Justice, Europe's highest court.

 The cases are T-616/18 Polskie Górnictwo Naftowe i Gazownictwo v Commission (Engagements de Gazprom) and T-399/19 Polskie Górnictwo Naftowe i Gazownictwo v Commission (Rejet de plainte).